 Dear New Runners,

-Congratulations on choosing a running resolution for 2016!
+Congratulations on choosing a running resolution for this brand new year!
 You made a very, very good choice.
 That’s surprising, given that we can’t say the same about most other decisions you’ve made under the influence of champagne.

 You’re not alone—thousands of runners, including yours truly, started off just like you.
 The New Year marks the beginning of many, many running journeys—some lasting decades, others lasting mere minutes on January 1 before hanging up the shoes in a slew of hungover profanities.

 You’ve probably done at least a little bit of research on running, so I won’t bore you with the many clichés you’ll hear again and again — “Running will change your life,” “It doesn’t matter how slow you go, you’re still lapping everyone on the couch,” “Are you going to do something about those bleeding nipples?”
 Instead, there are a bunch more important things that never really seem to get mentioned.
 Things like…

 For a while, you’re probably not going to like it very much.

 Running kind of sucks.
 Make no mistake—races are fun and the runner’s high is a very real phenomenon, but it takes a while to get to the enjoyable stuff.
 Your first few months of running will be a lot like puberty—awkward, confusing, and full of strange discoveries about your body.
 Just know this: It’s totally normal, don’t be scared, and you may want to check out a few Judy Blume books to read on the treadmill.

 It’s okay to walk.
 Scratch that—plan on walking.